 ~ Some homeschoolers list things like videos, TV shows, movies, web sites, music CD's, museum visits, etc., and some homeschoolers do not.
 Making a note of these items may be especially helpful when creating a high school transcript.

 ~ Some folks like to label each item in their portfolio.
-Their log says "log" or “log of reading materials” at the top, and their evaluator's report says "evaluator's report".
-This makes it easy for the person reviewing the portfolio to understand what they're looking at.
+Their log says "log" or “log of reading materials” at the top, and their evaluator's certification says "evaluator's certification ".
+This makes it easy for anyone reviewing the portfolio to understand what they're looking at.
 Also, some folks like to include quotes from the law.
 For example, on the cover of their portfolio they quote the list of what must be included in the portfolio.
 This is not at all necessary, but some folks like to show that they've read the law, they know what it requires, and they're complying with it.
-Law quotes can also be a way to educate your school district about what exactly the law requires.
+Law quotes can also be a way to educate anyone viewing your portfolio about what exactly the law requires.
 There are several ready-made pages at Pauline’s Homeschool Forms Page.

 ~ In most cases, especially for younger children, mom makes the entries in the log.
 However, some kids, especially teens, keep their own log.

-~ Older students may benefit from keeping a more detailed log, with an eye towards college applications.
+~ Older students may benefit from keeping a more detailed log, with an eye towards college applications or other post-graduation needs.
 For example, it may be useful to have a list of books read by the student during the high school years.
 If your child is seventh grade or above, and college bound, it’s time to start considering what records you will need of the high school years – see my Homeschooling High School page.

 ~ If you are keeping a more detailed log, there are lots of ways to do it.
 Some folks make up an assignment sheet in advance, then check off what is completed.
 Others write things down things after-the-fact.
 Try to work on your records at least once a week, or you'll forget what you've done